rykerwilliams/clevelandrocs.net/_profiles/mike.md

 ## Mike

-Mike plays FE40 because he invented the format.
+Mike plays FE40 because he facilitates the format.
 Fallen Empires is Richard Garfield's favorite set, so Mike is basically a PhD in format design.